Pyreko/KaguyaOCR/README.md

 }
 ```

-To run the program, you will need .NET Core, as well as an internet connection.
+To run the program, you will need .NET Core, as well as an internet connection (or if you're running Cognitive off a Docker container, I suppose not).

 Then, open a prompt in the release directory.
 To see a list of flags:
 ```bash